Thriftpy/thriftpy/docs/index.rst

 Cython Binary Protocol
 ----------------------

-The cython accelerated binary protocol is enabled by default for CPython if available, and is disabled for Pypy.
+The Cython accelerating binary protocol is enabled by default for CPython if it's available, but disabled for PyPy.

 To force use pure python version of binary protocol, you must import them from the direct module.